So many people still think that Social Services do not take children for profit and without cause, in some cases this is the case

 Below is an article written by Corporate Watch

-Almost 86,000 children were in last year.
+Almost 86,000 children were in foster care in the UK last year.
 The support they receive from their foster carers can make a huge difference to their lives.

 Foster care has become a lucrative business.
 Whether it should be a business at all is another question.